 Operations for RemoteMore are included in the Company's consolidated financial statements at gross amounts as the Company has significant influence in the way RemoteMore operates.
-The 54.38% interest retained by the seller are included in the Company's consolidated financial statements as noncontrolling interest.
-From September 20, 2021, through December 31, 2021, RemoteMore generated approximately \$303,000 of revenues and incurred approximately \$655,000 of operating costs, for a loss before income taxes of approximately \$354,000.
+The 54.38% interest retained by the seller are included in the Company's consolidated financial statements as non-controlling interest.
+For the year ended December 31, 2022, RemoteMore generated approximately \$2,646,000 of revenues and incurred approximately \$3,665,847 of operating costs, inclusive of approximately \$667,000 of amortization expense related to the acquisition of intangible assets, for a loss before income taxes of approximately \$1,020,000.